 Figure 3.
 Lakewood increased achievement (proficiency) in all subjects - ELA, math, and science.
-Lakewood also increased learning gains and learning gains within the lowest quartile of scores in all subjects (learning gain data for science not provided by the state).
+Lakewood also increased learning gains and learning gains for their lowest 25% in all subjects (learning gain data for science not provided by the state).
 All data publicly available from the Florida Department of Education.
-Performance Gap Results Closing Performance Gaps An Applied Research Center examined the change in performance gaps using benchmark assessment data from Lakewood Elementary School.
-It compared assessment results of Black students to non-Black students, of students eligible for free or reduced lunch (FRL) to students not eligible for free or reduced lunch, and students with disabilities (SWD) to students with no disabilities.
-The tables below depict the degree to which students in these three categories closed the achievement gap in math and reading.
-Closing Performance Gaps: MATH Black/Non-Black FRL/Non-FRL SWD/Non-SWD 1st Grade - 363%ttt 1st Grade - 260%tt 1st Grade - 100% 4 th Grade - 20% 2 nd Grade - 33% 2 nd Grade - 47% 5 th Grade - 74% 4 th Grade - 109% ^t 5 th Grade - 62% ^t Percentages over 100% mean the gap closed entirely and performance of the group listed first outperformed the group listed second.
-Closing Performance Gaps: READING Black/Non-Black FRL/Non-FRL SWD/Non-SWD 1st Grade - 189%ttt 2 nd Grade - 86% 1st Grade - 11% 2 nd Grade - 134% ^t 5 th Grade - 60% 2 nd Grade - 31% 3 rd Grade - 26% 4 th Grade - 75% 5 th Grade - 33% Note: The district identified 83% of Lakewood's students as qualifying for free and reduced lunch. tt Percentages over 200% mean the gap closed entirely and performance of the group listed first more than doubled that of the group listed second. ttt Percentages over 300% mean the cap closed entirely and performance of the group listed first more than tripled that of the group listed second.
 A Historic Improvement - in the Middle of a Pandemic Lakewood's improvement didn't happen overnight - it was a multi-year process.
 Through the partnership, the team of external consultants rebuilt virtually every system of the school besides the physical structures.
-Lakewood was still designated by the state as needing comprehensive support after one year of work - but the school made improvements and the community celebrated the transformation of conditions and academics.
-In the second year of partnership, the COVID-19 pandemic hit, cancelling state tests and school ratings.
-The team projects Lakewood would have exited state designated comprehensive support that year.
-When Lakewood received the highest rating provided by the state after the third year of partnership, their improvement was truly historic.
-202 schools have received the lowest state rating since 2015, when Florida switched to the FSA statewide test - of those 202, only 12 traditional public schools have improved from the lowest rating to the highest rating provided by the state, and Lakewood was among them.
-Lakewood now ranks #89 in the entire state of Florida. out of 1646 traditional public elementary schools - in other words, among the top 6%.
+Lakewood was still an "F" school after one year of work - but the school made improvements and the community celebrated the transformation of conditions and academics.
+In the second year of partnership, the COVID-19 pandemic hit, cancelling state tests and letter grades.
+The team projects Lakewood would have made at least a "C" grade that year - likely a "B." When Lakewood made the "A" after the third year of partnership, their improvement was truly historic.
+202 schools have received an "F" grade since 2015, when Florida switched to the FSA statewide test - of those 202, only 12 traditional public schools have improved from an "F" to an "A" grade, and Lakewood was among them.
+Lakewood now ranks #89 in the entire state of Florida out of 1646 traditional public elementary schools - in other words, among the top 6%.
 Lakewood outperformed their district during COVID and experienced learning gains while the overall district decreased learning rates (Basileo, 2021).
-Pre- Partnership During Partnership District School State Rating 2018 State Rating 2019 State Rating 2020 State Rating 2021 Change Pinellas Lakewood Elementary 23% 30% (no test) 70% +47% "We have kids whose older siblings never had the opportunity to take honors classes and their parents may not have gone to college.
+Pre- Partnership During Partnership District School Grade 2018 Grade 2019 Grade 2020 Grade 2021 Change Pinellas Lakewood Elementary F (23%) F (30%) - (no test) A (70%) +47% "We have kids whose older siblings never had the opportunity to take honors classes and their parents may not have gone to college.
 Now, so many of our students are able to get on the honors track as they enter middle school because of their own efforts and results on the statewide test.
 It's so amazing.
 So many doors are opening for our students.." - Bridget Harden, first-grade teacher at Lakewood Elementary Footnote: